ndegheselle/blog.degheselle.fr/_posts/WIP/WIP-get-gud.md

 ## It's no good if nobody can read it

-Making sure that other peoples can understand the code and its flow easily.
+Making sure that other peoples can understand the code and its flow (how and when the code is going from A to B) easily.
 How you can achieve that  :
-- Use standard, from you team or global standards
+- Use standards, from you team or global standards
-- Naming so that code make sense syntaxically in it's context (you can read the code as a somewhat correct sentence)
+- Naming so that code make sense syntaxically in its context (you can read the code as a somewhat correct sentence)
 - Add comments then needed, to explain why and sometime how (rarely since naming should answer how, but sometime that's not that easy)
 - Separation of concern
-- But try to not nest too much since it's hurt flow readability In addition to the code readability, communication about the project is also a very important :
+- But try to not nest too much since it's hurt flow readability In addition to the code readability, communication about the project is also very important :
-- Documenting (how to update && how to use)
+- Documenting (how to run, update and use)
 - What (are this project resources), where (are theses resources)
 - Why (these design choices have been made)
-- The How aspect should be covered by the code in itself
+- The How aspect should be covered by the code in itself (thats readability)

 Aside from that some other points to keep in mind :
 - Don't try to make everything generic but try to anticipate what the futurs hold